liquid-rocketry-illinois/LRI-RCI-CPP/docs/json.md

 | ids        |   Array of Int   | Indicates the IDs to load.
 Even if there is only one of a particular device class this still needs to be an array of ints                                                                |
 | names      | Array of Strings | Matches human readably names to the IDs of the devices.
 Must be in the same order as the IDs array and must be the same size.
 At least one name is required to match the one required ID |

+The Boolean Sensor device (0x95) has one additional field, `refreshTime`.
+This field is an integer that sets the interval, in seconds to refresh sensors.
+If set to zero, use the default.

 ## Table 4: Windowlet object array fields

 | Field Name |       Type       | Description                                                                                                                                                                                                    |